kumahq/kuma/docs/madr/decisions/057-rework-mesh-routes-matching.md

 #### Advantages

-- can be simpler as we move most interesting part of the policy from `to` section
+- can be simpler as we move most interesting part of the policy from `to` section and remove noise

 #### Disadvantages